TSG Consumer Partners: Investments

+Among TSG's most notable past and present investments are well-known companies such as Backcountry.com, Canyon Bicycles, and Duckhorn.

 Funds

 TSG closed its sixth fund, TSG6, in November 2011 with $1.3 billion.
 The seventh fund in the sequence, TSG7A and TSG7B, closed in November 2015 with $2.5 billion.

 The firm closed its eighth fund, TSG8 LP, in February 2019 with $4 billion.
 The firm has approximately $10 billion in equity capital under management as of December 2020.

 The firm closed its ninth fund, TSG9 LP, in January 2023 with $6 billion.
 The firm has approximately $20 billion in equity capital under management as of January 2023.